Heroes Convention: History

 Shelton Drum had been running an event called the Charlotte Mini-Con, a one-day event held at Eastland Mall (near his comic book store), since 1977, but in 1982 decided to expand the event and rename it the Heroes Convention.
 (Drum opened his first retail location in 1980.)
 The show grew from being a very small trade-show environment (held in a Holiday Inn ballroom) to being a true convention, with special guests at the 1982 show including Mike Zeck, Butch Guice, and New Teen Titans creators George Pérez, Marv Wolfman, and Romeo Tanghal.

 The 1984 convention featured Stan Lee as its guest of honor, and since then each year of the convention has had an array of famous guests.
 Due to a death in Drum's family, the event was not held in 1986.
 Joe Quesada has appeared at the convention frequently since 1992, first as an artist, then as editor-in-chief of Marvel Comics.
 George Pérez has also been a frequent guest of the show over the years.

 Since 1995, the convention has taken place at the Charlotte Convention Center.
 The 1995 edition attracted 9,000 attendees, and featured guest Todd McFarlane, who signed over 2,000 autographs at the show.
 The 1998 show was the first stop on the "Trilogy Tour" II, which included Jeff Smith, Charles Vess, Linda Medley, Mark Crilley, Jill Thompson, and Stan Sakai.

 In 2005, HeroesCon debuted "Indie Island," a section of the convention dedicated to alternative, independent, and self-published comics and creator.

 The 2010 show hosted the closing ceremonies of the comic-themed art show Super!
 The Fine Art of Comics (curated by Shelton Drum), on display at the Charlotte gallery Twenty-Two.

-The 2012 Heroes Convention — the 30th anniversary show — was held June 22–24 and featured special guest Stan Lee.
+The 2012 Heroes Convention—the 30th anniversary show—was held June 22–24 and featured special guest Stan Lee.

 Heroes Convention has experienced tremendous growth, as attendance has increased to around 35,000 by 2015.
 2016 saw further increases, with the show topping previous years with around 40,000 attendees.
-Heroes Convention's 35th anniversary show was held from June 16-18, 2017, included Eisner Award winners Alan Davis, Skottie Young, Jaime Hernandez, Gilbert Hernandez and Jason Aaron as guests.
+Heroes Convention's 35th anniversary show was held from June 16–18, 2017, included Eisner Award winners Alan Davis, Skottie Young, Jaime Hernandez, Gilbert Hernandez and Jason Aaron as guests.

 The 2020 and 2021 HeroesCon were cancelled due to the COVID-19 pandemic.
+Since returning for the "Fantastic 40th Heroes Convention" in 2022, the show has continued to experience growth, with 50,000 persons attending.